 “The doctrines of grace thus require the sinner to accept God’s sovereignty in salvation.”

 It seems that Dr. Ryken would preach the “doctrines of grace” as his “gospel” message to sinners, and that message would require them “to accept God’s sovereignty in salvation.”
-This means that they would have to believe that God has predetermined that certain particular individuals will be saved and all other will not.
-This is the doctrine of unconditional election or predestination.
+This means that they would have to believe that God has predetermined that certain particular individuals will be saved and all others will not.
+This is the doctrine of unconditional election or predestination according to Calvinists.
 Ryken’s evangelism would consist, at least in part, of telling sinners about the “doctrines of grace” which would logically require that they accept “God’s sovereignty in salvation,” that is, the doctrine of unconditional election.
 Anything other than these “doctrines of grace” he calls “the counterfeit grace of a false gospel.”

 So Dr. Ryken takes a strong stance against all non-Calvinist gospels and soteriologies.
 But does he consistently hold to his claims about how “it has always been necessary to teach sovereign grace” so as not to succumb to “the counterfeit grace of a false gospel?”
 Can Dr. Ryken practically adhere to his own uncompromising stance regarding the necessity to “refute all those who oppose it?”
 With all due respect to Dr. Ryken, I submit that the following accounts indicate that he does not.